 1. Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.94(b)(3).
 2. Determine the severity of the event, based on the information available, within 24 hours of notification.
 3. For all emergencies (Major, Serious, or Minor): - a.
-Shut-in the wells - i.
-All necessary valves closed and locked out - b.
-Vent CO2 from surface lines and facility as necessary - c.
-Collect confirmation sample(s) of groundwater and perform routine analysis to determine elevated parameters - i.
+Shut-in the well - i.
+All valves closed and locked out. - b.
+Vent CO2 from surface lines and facility, as necessary. - c.
+Collect confirmation sample(s) of groundwater and perform routine analysis to determine elevated parameters. - i.
 The parameters to be tested are provided in the testing and monitoring plan. - ii.
-If the presence of indicator parameters is confirmed, develop (in consultation with the UIC Program Director) a case-specific work plan: 1.
-Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 3: Financial Assurance, 2023). - d.
+If the presence of indicator parameters is confirmed, develop (in consultation with the UIC Program Director) a case-specific work plan to: 1.
+Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2023). - d.
 The following plan of action may be initiated should drinking water be negatively impacted: - i.
-Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 3: Financial Assurance, 2023). - e.
-Continue groundwater remediation and monitoring on a frequent basis (frequency to be determined by HGCS and the UIC Program Director) until unacceptable adverse USDW impact has been fully addressed.
+Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2023). - ii.
+Drill new water monitoring wells, to facilitate data collection to evaluate the spatial extent, existence, and/or significance of a potential release-related plume, - iii.
+Quarterly sampling and analysis for standard field measurements and heavy metals, - iv.
+Residential replacement water for one year, - v.
+Purchase and installation of residential reverse osmosis (RO) units.

+- e.
+Continue groundwater remediation and monitoring on a frequent basis (frequency to be determined by VA and the UIC Program Director) until unacceptable adverse USDW impact has been fully addressed.